iaso1774/iaso1774/README.md

 - 👋 Hi, I’m @iaso1774, but you can call me Ian.
 - 👀 I’m interested in probability, mathematical modeling, and machine learning.
-- 🌱 I’m currently a Junior at CU Boulder majoring in Computer Science and Applied Mathematics.
+- 🌱 I’m currently a Senior at CU Boulder majoring in Computer Science and Applied Mathematics.
 - 💞️ I’m looking to collaborate on any basic projects that'll expand my knowledge on the industry of computer science as a whole.
 - 📫 How to reach me: I'm on LinkedIn at linkedin.com/in/ian-soukup.
 Hit me up if you want to do anything Computer Science-y at all!